reserve-protocol/rsr-mainnet/README.md

 The previously deployed version of RSR is referred to in this repo as `OldRSR`.
 The intended target of this name is the 2019-deployed RSR found at address `0x8762db106b2c2a0bccb3a80d1ed41273552616e8` on Ethereum mainnet.
 This enables all `RSR` references to be to the newly upgraded 2022 RSR.

+## Roles

+There are 3 roles in the new RSR:
+- Pauser: Can pause and unpause the ERC20 + ERC2612 functions.
+Intended to eventually be set to the zero address but kept longer than `owner`
+- Regent: Intra-tx role assigned temporarily in order to cast one-use spells.
+Never the sender of a tx.
+- Owner: Greatest access role.
+Intended to be set to the zero address at the time of the fork.

 ## Spells

 A spell is a contract that implements a one-time series of commands atomically on another contract.
 Only the owner of RSR can cast spells.